reedhyde/DataScienceProject/README.md

 # DataScienceProject
-This is the first data science assignment
+This is the first data science assignment.